Last scene of previous:

 “Hello?”
 The voice beseeched again, asking as if she wanted to see who it was in the brush that she had watched run here.

 E could lightly hear the person tramping on the leaves.
-They were quite far away from where she was, probably on the edge of the forest, barely stepping in.
+They were quite far away from where she was, probably on the edge of the forest near the highway, barely stepping in.

 She would stay close to here.
 She walked a little bit toward the direction of the highway where the house sat by, stopping a little ways to look and see if anyone stood there.
 The coast was clear, and she could see the little blue house through the trees.
 There was a shrub nestled against a Southern Red Oak tree, nearby.
 This would provide a good little hedge for her to sleep by.
 She dropped her backpack by the tree and transferred her wet clothes to a low-hanging branch.
 Then she sat in front of the bush and ate a granola bar.
 She looked in her pack.
-She only had three granola bars left…and granola bars weren’t really enough food for nourishment or to fill a hungry stomach.
-She could maybe push it off to the day after tomorrow, but by then, she’d need to figure something out.
+She only had three granola bars left…she felt that was enough, but she knew granola bars weren’t really enough food for nourishment or to fill a hungry stomach.
+She could maybe push it off for a week, but after then, she’d need to figure something out.

 She hoped that the raining would stop tonight so that these clothes would dry and she’d have a change of clothes again.
 Dusk would set soon, and she wouldn’t have to worry about her red shirt being seen easily, and that gave her some comfort.
 There were enough trees between her and the quiet highway that she would not be spotted.
 But if someone stood at the edge of the forest, they would be able to see her, so she just hoped that she wasn’t sharing the forest with anyone tonight.
 She hoped that it was just her and the trees and the crickets… scratch that.
 She hoped there were no crickets, either.
 And she hoped that no one would come up and cover her mouth to silence a scream before she could even wake up… eesh.
 She shuddered at that.